alphagov/govuk-import-export-prototype/answer/overseas-investment-insurance.markdown

 ---
 {% contentfor summary %}

-If you’re investing any type of resources in a company abroad, you can get insurance to cover the risk of:
+You can get insurance to cover the risks of investing in an overseas company.
+This includes insurance against:

 * political instability or violence
 * the overseas government illegally taking control of the company